corticon/documentation/docs/Getting-Started/Installation.md

 There are many tools out there for working with git repositories; here we'll outline one approach from the standpoint of someone with little to no development experience.

-Access the Sample Rule Assets in Corticon.js Studio
+Access the Sample Rule Assets in Corticon.js Studio:

     1. Create a user account on [Github.com](github.com)
     2. [Download Github Desktop](https://desktop.github.com/) and [install](https://docs.github.com/en/desktop) with default settings.
 Authorize the application with your Github login.